anishgillella/Softlight-assess/DATASET.md

 **Execution Time:** ~45 seconds

 **Problem Statement Alignment:**
+✅ **Exact Task:** "In Notion, create a database called 'Products' with columns Name, Price, and Stock.
+Add one row with: Name='Laptop', Price='999', Stock='5'"
-✅ **"How do I filter a database in [Notion]?"** (& creation) - This task captures the most complex non-URL states: database creation modal, schema definition UI, nested row-creation modals, and the rich sidebar interactions.
+- **Core Problem:** Captures the most complex non-URL states: database creation modal, schema definition UI, nested row-creation modals, and the rich sidebar interactions.
 Notion's SPA architecture makes this a perfect demonstration of why non-URL state capture is essential.

 **Description:**
 This is a more complex task requiring multiple interactions: